Current Request For Proposals

 CHEEC is a state of Iowa funded research center.
 Faculty, staff and students at colleges or universities in Iowa, and researchers and educators affiliated with Iowa environmental or health agencies are encouraged to apply.

 The maximum award is $40,000 (direct costs only).
 Awards cover one year.
-CHEEC anticipates making up to six awards this funding cycle.
+CHEEC anticipates making at least 4 awards this funding cycle.

 Grant proposals are reviewed on a competitive basis.
 Reviews will be conducted by the CHEEC Executive Committee and extramural experts.
 Proposals will be assigned priority based on the following criteria: